West Brom head coach Alan Irvine has told record signing Brown Ideye he must be patient due to the form of Saido Berahino.

 However, Irvine has told the striker he must wait for his chance given Berahino's explosive start to the campaign, which has seen him score eight goals in all competitions and earn a call-up to the full England squad.

-"He is doing okay but Brown's competition is Saido," Irvine told the Express and Star.
+"He is doing OK but Brown's competition is Saido," Irvine told the Express and Star.
 "Brown is suffering a little bit because of how well Saido is playing - and I don't think people would be too pleased if I left Saido out to play Brown.

 "People talk about the fee for Brown but people have also been talking about what fee Saido would command.